Ctorre-21/Code-Refactor/README.md

 The the purpose of this challenge was to refactor the pervious code for a more polished, efficient, and comprehensible experience for Developers.

 Steps
-Looking for the html elements and adjusting for semantics Making sure the style.css had the proper selectors Making sure that the codebase follows a logical order Making sure that all headings follow a sequential order Making sure there is an accesable and descriptive title for the code
+Looking for the html elements and adjusting for semantics.
+Making sure the style.css had the proper selectors.
+Making sure that the codebase follows a logical order.
+Making sure that all headings follow a sequential order.
+Making sure there is an accesable and descriptive title for the code.